- Acellular pertussis vaccine

 - Guillain-Barré Syndrome

 A rare neurological disease characterized by loss of reflexes and temporary paralysis.
-Symptoms include weakness, numbness, tingling, and increased sensitivity that spreads over the body.
+Symptoms include weakness, numbness, tingling, and sensitive disorders that spreads over the body.
 Muscle paralysis starts in the feet and legs and moves upwards to the arms and hands.
 Sometimes paralysis can result in the respiratory muscles causing breathing difficulties.
 Symptoms usually appear over the course of one day and may continue to progress for three or four days up to three or four weeks.
 Recovery begins within two to four weeks after the progression stops.
 While most patients recover, approximately 15 to 20% experience persistent symptoms.
 GBS is fatal in 5% of cases.

 - Haemophilus influenzae type b